 Create a regular routine for your bookkeeping and filing of your VAT receipts that way you’ll know:

 - You have claimed back all the VAT on expenses you are entitled to;

 - Get your VAT returns filed on time and avoid the stress of last-minute VAT return filing;

 - Never put yourself at risk of penalties and interest charges.

-You may need to give serious thought to how your VAT registration will affect your business and check out VAT schemes available which may reduce the impact.
+You may need to give serious thought to how being VAT registered will affect your business and check out VAT schemes available which may reduce the impact of your registration.

 Once you become VAT registered you may be able to claim VAT back on things you bought prior to your registration date.
 Generally you can go back 4 years to claim back VAT on goods you still have and 6 months for services provided to your business.
 Find out how far back can you claim VAT here.